Why is Mailroom an Alternative to QTrak?

 Optical Character Recognition

-The most apparent difference between QTrak and PackageX Mailroom is that Mailroom uses the most advanced optical character recognition (OCR) on the market.
+The most apparent difference between QTrak and Mailroom by PackageX is that Mailroom uses the most advanced optical character recognition (OCR) on the market.
 This technology turns smartphone cameras into scanners that can read names, numbers, barcodes, and additional types of information in seconds, meaning things like partially obscured, covered, or ripped barcodes are no longer issues for mailroom operators.
 OCR eliminates employee error and works additionally with letter and messenger mail.

 On contrary, Qtrak lacks this technology.
 This difference of technology is noticeable when it comes to letter mail.
 As letter mail does not contain barcodes, on QTrak’s system, mailroom staff need to identify recipients, place their mail in the correct folder, and scan a barcode attached to the folder to send mail notifications to recipients.